ReneeRuiFAN/ReneeRuiFAN.github.io/_pages/about.md

   - /about.html
 ---

 Rui Fan is a master's graduate of HEC Montreal and GERAD, and a current A.I. and Data Engineer at the Royal Bank of Canada.
 Her areas of research include optimization and machine learning.
-She is particularly interested in risk-aware optimization, integrated machine learning with operation research, and its applications in finance and e-commerce industries.
+She is particularly interested in robustness, optimization, integrated machine learning with operation research and its applications in finance and e-commerce industries.

 Publications
 ======